renaissance-benchmarks/renaissance/README.md

   --help                   Prints this usage text.
   -r, --repetitions <value>
+                           Number of repetitions used with the fixed-iterations policy.
+  -w, --warmup-seconds <value>
+                           Number of warmup seconds, when using time-based policies.
+  -t, --run-seconds <value>
+                           Number of seconds to run after the warmup, when using time-based policies.
-                           Number of repetitions of each benchmark --policy <value>         Execution policy, one of: fixed --plugins <value>        Comma-separated list of class names of plugin implementations.
+  --policy <value>         Execution policy, one of: fixed-warmup, fixed-iterations --plugins <value>        Comma-separated list of class names of plugin implementations.
   --readme                 Regenerates the README file, and does not run anything.
   --list                   Print list of benchmarks with their description.